 When lock down came the residents were not only cut off from their families – they were also denied the security that being part of this community gave them.
-They were doubly isolated as they were confined to their own small rooms for the best part of thirteen months.
+They were doubly isolated as they were confined to their own small rooms for months on end.

-Mum can no longer follow the TV or radio, she can’t read a book or magazine and so her days spent looking at the same four walls were torturous and lonely.
-The toll on our own mental health is beyond words, as we felt as though we were grieving for someone that was still alive.
-We tried to Skype mum when visits were banned but she was confused and bewildered by the technology.
+Mum was unable to follow the TV or radio, or read a book or magazine and so her days spent looking at the same four walls must have been torturous and lonely.
+The toll of the separation on our own mental health was beyond words, as we felt as though we were grieving for someone that was still alive.
+We tried to Skype mum, when visits were banned but she was confused and bewildered by the technology.
 It just added to the distress.
 As a result we were forced to endure visits through a closed window.

 How the touch paper was lit!